06/05/11 - 14h27

 Imposto sobre a Importação, or simply II in Portuguese, is an import duty that applies to the entrance of foreign products in Brazil.

-It is charged over the importer, the recipient of the international shipping named by the sender; the one who is acquiring the commodity and the bidder of seized or abandoned products.
+It is determined by the products NCM and paid by the importer, the recipient of the international shipping named by the sender, those who are acquiring the commodity and the bidder of seized or abandoned products.

-Rate: Can be found in our tax database
+Rate: Details can be found in The Brazil Business tax index.

 IOF

-IOF is a tax charged over financial transactions, such as operations involving credit, currency exchange, insurance and security.
+IOF is a tax charged on financial transactions such as operations involving credit, currency exchange, insurance and security.

-In credit operations, it is paid by private people and legal entities that use credit; in exchange operations, by those involved in transactions concerning foreign currency; in insurance operations.
+In credit operations, it is paid by private individuals and legal entities that use credit; in exchange operations, by those involved in transactions concerning foreign currency and in insurance operations.

-It is paid by insured legal entities and private people; in security operations, by those who acquired security and financial institutions.
+It is paid by insured legal entities and private individuals; in security operations, by those who acquire security and financial institutions.

 IPI

-Produtos Industrializados is a federal paid by the industry owner and by the importer of the goods.
+IPI is a federal tax paid by the local manufacturer or by the importer of the goods, and the rate is based on the products NCM code.

-Rate: From 0% to 300%, more information can be found in our tax database
+Rate: From 0% to 300%, more information can be found in our tax index guide.

 ITR

-ITR (Imposto Territorial Rural) is a rural land tax that apllies to the property located outside the urban area.
+ITR, short for Imposto Territorial Rural, is a rural land tax that applies to properties located outside the urban area.

 Imposto Territorial Rural is a federal tax paid by the property owner.